opea-project/docs/developer-guides/doc_guidelines.rst

          ``:parser: myst_parser.sphinx_`` if the included file is markdown.

       \:start-after\: text
-         Only the content after the first occurance of the specified ``text`` in the external file will be included.
+         Only the content after the first occurrence of the specified ``text`` in the external file will be included.

       \:end-before\:
-         Only the content before the first occurance of the specified ``text`` in the external file will be included.
+         Only the content before the first occurrence of the specified ``text`` in the external file will be included.

       These and other options described in the `docutils include directive <https://docutils.sourceforge.io/docs/ref/rst/directives.html#including-an-external-document-fragment>`_